Airbnb co-host Houston team helping property owners manage short-term rentals professionally

 Maybe it was — for the first few weeks.
 But then reality set in.

 Guest messages coming in at 10 p.m. on a Sunday.
 Cleaners canceling the day before a check-in.
 Pricing staying the same while your competitor down the street raises their rates.
-A guest complaining about dirty sheets in a review (even though you checked them yourself).

 If you’re nodding along, you’re not alone.
 Thousands of property owners in the Houston area face the same burnout.